Creators Of ‘Walt’s Frozen Head’ Movie Tell Story Of How Filming Almost Got Them Booted From Magic Kingdom

 Filming of a major production in any Disney Park is not allowed unless set up or allowed by the company itself.
 Lancaster knew that he would never be able to get the approval he needed, but realized that footage from inside Magic Kingdom was necessary, as reported by SyFy Wire.
 Despite not having the approval, he knew it needed to be done.

 “We have a story about Walt’s frozen head that’s so interesting to me.
 What that character wants is to get into the one place that he’s not allowed to go.
-That’s the story we’ve got to show… I can’t go make a Magic Kingdom.
+That’s the story we’ve got to show … I can’t go make a Magic Kingdom.
 We don’t have the budget.
 But, gosh darn it, I can sneak in some cameras.”

 Knowing they needed footage inside the park for the film to even come close to working out, they came up with a plan.
 Lancaster and his crew went into the parks with pocket cameras and were able to film every single scene they wanted throughout Magic Kingdom.